lanceruss/Copygram/README.md

 ## Synopsis

 This app was a study in replicating the features of a photo-sharing app like Instagram.
-The app incorporates Google's Firebase SDK for authentication, a database solution, as well as for the storage of user's images.
+The app incorporates Google's Firebase SDK for authentication, as a database solution, and also for the storage of user's images.

 ## Development